redhatsby/Claude-Certified-Architect-Foundations-v2.0-/README.md

 For further study, see Tool Use, MCP Tools, and Agent SDK.

-Domain
-Tool Design & MCP Integration
+Domain:Tool Design & MCP Integration

 Question 3
 Incorrect
 Scenario: Developer Productivity with Claude You are building developer productivity tools using the Claude Agent SDK.
 The agent helps engineers explore unfamiliar codebases, understand legacy systems, generate boilerplate code, and automate repetitive tasks.
 It uses built-in tools (Read, Write, Bash, Grep, Glob) and integrates with MCP servers.
 An engineer asks the agent to add a caching layer around a legacy authorization module.
 The codebase has multiple tenants, audit logging, and inconsistent invalidation behavior, and the team has little domain knowledge.
 Past attempts produced working code that later failed on stale permissions and compliance edge cases.
 What should the engineer do before asking Claude to modify files?